MBPJason/My-Special-Team/README.md

 It should have no issues with readability

-Comments where used to explain what items are doing what as to not cause confusion
+Comments were used to explain what items are doing what as to not cause confusion

 ## Contributing